 From MySQL 8.0.19, compression is supported for messages sent over X Protocol connections.
-By default, connections are uncompressed, but they can be compressed if the server and the client agree on a compression algorithm to use.
-Enabling compression reduces the number of bytes sent over the network, but has an additional CPU cost to the server and client due to performing compression and decompression operations.
+Connections can be compressed if the server and the client can agree on a compression algorithm to use.
+Enabling compression reduces the number of bytes sent over the network, but adds an additional CPU cost to the server and client due to performing compression and decompression operations.
 The benefits of compression therefore occur primarily when there is low network bandwidth, network transfer time dominates the cost of compression and decompression operations, and result sets are large.

-By default, X Protocol announces support for the Deflate, LZ4,
+By default, X Plugin supports the Deflate, LZ4, and zstd

-and zstd compression algorithms.
-Compression with the Deflate
+compression algorithms.
+Compression with the Deflate algorithm is

-algorithm is carried out using the zlib software library, so
+carried out using the zlib software library, so X Protocol

 algorithm setting is equivalent to the

-setting for MySQL Server.
-You can disallow any of the compression
+setting for classic MySQL protocol connections.
+You can disallow any of

 system variable to include only the ones you permit.
 The algorithm